 Not for too long and not too tight – traction is never good for hair.

-You might also be able to use bandanas or headbands to cover stubborn standing hairs or force them to lay down for a while.
+You might also be able to use bandanas or headbands to cover stubborn standing hairs or force them to lie down for a while.

 A bit of pressure (but not too much) can go a long way.

-Once you’ve removed it, you may find that it’s more likely to lay flat, especially after you apply some styling product (gel, pomade, or clay) afterward.
+Once you’ve removed it, you may find it’s more likely to lay flat, especially after applying some styling product (gel, pomade, or clay) afterward.

 4. Get a Down Perm Treatment

-If you do not want to fight with your hair every day to make it lay flat, you can get it chemically treated.
+If you do not want to fight with your hair daily to make it flat, you can get it chemically treated.
 Look into barbershops or salons where you can get a down perm.

-Although there are some DIY products out there that could do the job for you, it’s usually best to get it done professionally at first – at least for the first couple of tries.
+Although some DIY products could do the job for you, it’s usually best to get it done professionally at first – at least for the first couple of tries.

-You want to make sure it’s being done properly and safely by someone that knows what they’re doing – chemical treatments shouldn’t be taken lightly.
+You want to ensure it’s being done properly and safely by someone who knows what they’re doing – chemical treatments shouldn’t be taken lightly.